TRIPWIRE EDITIONS

 Winner of the Peruvian Ministry of Culture’s 2020 National Literature Award in Nonfiction.
 And death shall have no dominion / Killing ‘The Mother’ charts death inside healthcare bureaucracy through brutal, surreal and fragmentary poetic prose, grappling with the capitalist devastation of systems of social care and how writing might enact forms of conception in the face of such conditions.
 Victoria Guerrero-Peirano has been recognized as one of the most singular and powerful voices of contemporary Peruvian poetry.

-No. 1 Miss Nobody Knows
+Miss Nobody Knows

 by Leslie Kaplan trans.
 Jennifer Pap